-Red Sea Urchins occur in waters from Baja California to Alaska and from the Aleutian Islands to Hokkaido Island, Japan.
-It is the largest of five species of sea urchins occurring in BC, Red Sea Urchins are usually found on rocky substrates in shallow water areas of moderate to strong currents, typically from the intertidal zone to depths of 50 metres, although some individuals occur as deep as 284 metres.
+Red Sea Urchins (Mesocentrotus franciscanus) occur in waters from Baja California to Alaska and from the Aleutian Islands to Hokkaido Island, Japan.
+It is the largest of five species of sea urchins occurring in BC, Red Sea Urchins are usually found on rocky substrates in shallow water areas of moderate to strong currents, typically from the intertidal zone to depths of 50 metres, although some individuals occur as deep as 284 metres (Lowe and Galloway 2020).